Demographic models

 )

-You will be seeing this kind of pattern over and over again in this exercise, so it’s a good idea to keep it in mind.
+You will be seeing this kind of pattern over and over again in this session, so it’s a good idea to keep it in mind.

 Simulate a tree sequence from your compiled model using the msprime() engine, storing it to a variable ts as shown right above.
 Use sequence_length = 1e6 (so 1 Mb of sequence) and recombination_rate = 1e-8 (crossover events per base pair per generation).
 Then experiment with setting debug = TRUE (this prints out msprime’s own debugging summary which you might already be familiar with from your previous activity?) and then run = FALSE (this prints out a raw command-line which can run a slendr simulation in the shell).